JM89/crash-courses/CrashCourse-API/Lesson3/README.md

 **Step 4**: Define a simple SQL Connection & Commands

-The .NET Core Framework proposes `System.Data.SqlClient` library, that we will use at the beginning to describe few notions.
-We will then replace it by the [Dapper](https://github.com/StackExchange/Dapper) library in Step 4.
+The .NET Core Framework proposes `System.Data.SqlClient` library, that we will use at the beginning to describe few concepts.
+We will then replace it by the [Dapper](https://github.com/StackExchange/Dapper) library in Step 5.

-To install the library, right click on the project, Manage Nuget Packages:
+To install the library, right click on the project, click "Manage Nuget Packages":

 ![04](./images/04.png)